selectel/terraform-provider-selectel/website/docs/r/resell_token_v2.html.markdown

 ---
-layout: "selvpc"
+layout: "selectel"
-page_title: "SelVPC: selvpc_resell_token_v2"
+page_title: "Selectel: selectel_vpc_token_v2"
-sidebar_current: "docs-selvpc-resource-resell-token-v2"
+sidebar_current: "docs-selectel-resource-vpc-token-v2"
 description: |-
-  Manages a V2 token resource within Resell Selectel VPC.
+  Manages a V2 token resource within Selectel VPC.
 ---

-# selvpc\_resell\_token_v2
+# selectel\_vpc\_token_v2

-Manages a V2 token resource within Resell Selectel VPC.
+Manages a V2 token resource within Selectel VPC.

 ID of this resource can be used within the OpenStack API Identity service as the `X-Auth-Token` value.